aerospacemc/space-debris-tracker/Branch_Info.md

 **1. Continuous Data Acquisition:**

-*   **Problem:** Your current code loads TLE data from a file only once.
-You need a mechanism to periodically update this data.
+*   **Problem:** The current code loads TLE data from a file only once.
+Needed: a mechanism to periodically update this data.
 *   **Solution:**
     *   **Download TLEs Automatically:** Implement a function to download TLE data from a reliable online source (e.g., Celestrak).
 Use the `requests` library in Python.
     *   **Schedule Updates:** Use a scheduler (e.g., `schedule` library or `threading.Timer`) to run the download function at regular intervals (e.g., every hour, every day).